 Community expectations of government agencies and emergency services continue to grow in an era of rapidly evolving information sharing technologies.

 Experience from previous disasters highlight challenging expectations that timely, targeted and tailored warnings will always be provided.
-Communities expect important information will be shared promptly and effectively.
+Communities expect that near 'real time' information will be shared promptly and effectively.